superfly/docs/getting-started/troubleshooting.html.md

 Look for error messages that indicate why the app or deploy is failing, and the logs that occurred just before the app crashed or the deploy failed.

-If you can see messages about the app just exiting, then there's likely a specific app issue, and you'll need to address that before you can redeploy.
+If you can see messages about the app just exiting, then there's likely an issue with your project source, and you'll need to address that before you can deploy successfully.

 ### Activate debug logging